Undergraduate International Students

 - TOEFL test scores (including the TWE (Test of Written English) Essay Rating), IELTS Test Scores (if the student has these available) or Duolingo test score.
 For direct reporting of your TOEFL test scores, use code 6107.

-- An essay on a significant event that has happened in your life and your reaction to it, or one of the Common App prompts if submitting the Common App.
+- An essay on a significant event that has happened in your life and your reaction to it.
 Must be a minimum of 500 words in length.

-- A completed St. Scholastica Certification of Finances form and copies of bank statements (used to determine additional financial aid after acceptance and I-20 eligibility).
+- A completed St. Scholastica International Student Scholarship form and copies of bank statements (used to determine additional financial aid after acceptance and I-20 eligibility).

-International students are required to live on campus all four years.
+International students are required to live on campus two years.
 However, if you are a college transfer student bringing in 12 or more college credits earned after high school or a non-traditional aged student, students may qualify to live off campus.
 Please note, the Global Benedictine Scholarship level may have mandatory residency requirements.

-A student’s Global Benedictine Scholarship and St. Scholastica Global Grant is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status and Satisfactory Academic Progress (SAP).
-SAP is defined as a 67% completion rate and a 2.0 GPA, or better.
-Please note that graduate students are not.
+A student’s Global Benedictine Scholarship and St. Scholastica Global Grant is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status, 67% completion rate and a 2.0 GPA, or better.

 Fees: $999 (Technology, Orientation, Health Services, Students Services)